n4demo/learn-to-containerise/docker-apps/linux/python-flask/readme.md

 docker image build -t node4demo/python-flask:my-name-here .
 ```

-3. add 3 additional tags to the same image by rebuilding image.
+3. Add 3 additional tags to the same image by rebuilding image.
 Note we add a version.

 ```
 docker build -t node4demo/python-flask:v1.0.0 -t node4demo/python-flask -t node4demo/python-flask:latest .
 ```

-4. run the local image in a container hosted in a Linux VM hosted on your laptop
+4. Run the local image in a container hosted in a Linux VM hosted on your laptop, limiting the resources to the container

 ```
-docker container run --name python-web-app --rm -i -t -p 5001:5000 node4demo/python-flask:my-name-here
+docker container run --name python-web-app -m 200M  --cpus=0.25 --rm -i -t -p 5001:5000 node4demo/python-flask:my-name-here
 ```

 ### What port on the CONTAINER hads been opened to receive traffic?

 ### What port on your laptop has has been set to forward to the open port on the container?

+### How much CPU and RAM has been allocated to the container?

-### Open a new BASH terminal to view HTML code returned from the web app by entering the command:
+5. Open a new BASH terminal to view HTML code returned from the web app by entering the command:

 ```
 curl localhost:5001